EconometricInstitute/feb22012-programming-website/data/week2/2-errors-and-exceptions.md

 </sample-output>

 In the code above, two catch blocks appear.
 We place more specific exceptions before more general ones.
 You can also choose to catch all exceptions at once with the general statement `catch (Exception e)`.
+**Although this seems very convenient, you are obliged to be as specific as possible in declaring catch statements.** Thus, you should not use anything like `Exception e`, but rather somethin like an `IllegalArgumentException`.

 Here is an example in which we look at the situation of parsing strings to integers.
 The method throws a `NumberFormatException` if the string it has been given cannot be parsed into an integer.

 ```java